U.S. prepared to continue airstrikes against Taliban, top commander says

 But the significant investment in helicopters, attack planes and cargo aircraft means a long tail of logistical support, maintenance needs and training has become more important as U.S. troops and contractors have departed.

 Some training is done via remote video.
-The U.S. will rely on spiriting away battered aircraft to other nations with U.S. bases so contractors can rehab them for the long fight to come.
+The United States will rely on spiriting away battered aircraft to other nations with U.S. bases so contractors can rehab them for the long fight to come.

 “I’m not going to kid you and say it’s going to be easy.
 It will be far more difficult than it was in the past,” McKenzie said.
 “We will do everything in our power to keep that Air Force effective, flying, and in support of their forces.”